AlexJ1889/game615-spring2023-08/README.md

 Key by Poly by Google [CC-BY] via Poly Pizza
 Chest byKenney
 Owl by Poly by Google [CC-BY] via Poly Pizza
+Snow leopard by Poly by Google [CC-BY] via Poly Pizza